Skip to main content

 Do you know how to choose the place that’s the right fit for the care you need?
 Take the quiz below to find out.

 Have a busy schedule?
 Learn how virtual care could be a more convenient option.
-You can also call 1-844-211-7730 for more information.

 #1: True or false?
 The emergency room is always my best option for treatment if I’m sick or injured.